Circuit Design for Clique Problem and Its Implementation on Quantum Computer: Proposed Methodology of Circuit Design for Clique Problem

-\item \textbf{Step 3}: If a clique is found, then exit from the process. \item \textbf{Step 4}: If clique is not found, then clique size n is reduced to n-1 and repeat the whole process from step 2. \item \textbf{Step 4}: At each iteration the value of n is reduced by 1 (n, n-1,n-2,n-3,...2) until a clique is found.
+\item \textbf{Step 2}: If a clique is found, then exit from the process. \item \textbf{Step 3}: If clique is not found, then clique size $n$ is reduced to $n-1$ and repeat the whole process from step 1. \item \textbf{Step 4}: At each iteration the value of $n$ is reduced by 1 $(n, n-1,n-2,n-3,\dots, 2)$, until a clique is found.

 \end{itemize}